isomerpages/mccy-sgt/index.md

               description:
               url: /connect/
     - infobar:
-        title: SG Together
+        title: #SingaporeTogether
         subtitle: Building a Singapore that present and future generations of Singaporeans will be proud of
-        description: Singapore Together is about the Government working with Singaporeans, and Singaporeans working with one another, to build our future Singapore.
+        description: The Government working with Singaporeans, and Singaporeans working with one another, to build our future Singapore.
         button: Who We Are!
         url: /who-we-are/
     - resources: